 Phi Beta Kappa is a nationwide society honoring students for the excellence and breadth of their undergraduate scholarly accomplishments.
 Membership in the Stanford Chapter (Beta of California) is open to undergraduates of all majors.
 To be elected to Phi Beta Kappa at Stanford, a student must achieve academic distinction in the major as well as in courses across a broad range of fields.

-Approximately a tenth of the members of a graduating class are elected to Phi Beta Kappa.
-Of this number, about one fifth are chosen in their junior year, the remainder in their senior year.
+Ten percent of the members of each graduating class are elected to Phi Beta Kappa.
+Among these, up to one fifth are chosen in their junior year and the remainder in their senior year.

-Any student convicted of a violation of the Honor Code or Fundamental Standard cannot be elected.
+Students convicted of a violation of the Honor Code or Fundamental Standard are not eligible for election.

-For inquiries about Stanford's Phi Beta Kappa Chapter, please email Chapter Secretary, Lindsey Yeager, at email@example.com.
+For inquiries about the Stanford chapter of Phi Beta Kappa, please email Chapter Secretary Raymond Chen at email@example.com .

-The Phi Beta Kappa Teaching Prize recognizes not only excellence in teaching but also the ability to inspire personal and intellectual development beyond the classroom.
-This may include, but is not limited to, encouraging critical and analytical thinking, taking an active interest in students as individuals, and influencing the way students think about the world.
+The Phi Beta Kappa Teaching Prize recognizes excellence in teaching and the ability to inspire intellectual and personal development in and beyond the classroom.
+This may include, but is not limited to, encouraging critical, analytical, and creative thinking, taking an active interest in students as individuals, and influencing the way students think about the world.

-Every year, members of Phi Beta Kappa present an award to an outstanding member of the faculty.
+Every year, members of Phi Beta Kappa present this award to an outstanding member of the faculty.
 Nominations are accepted from members of the senior class.
-The winner is then selected by a committee of previous award winners and Phi Beta Kappa Council members.
+The winner is selected by a committee of previous award recipients and Phi Beta Kappa Council members.

 Past recipients are listed below: